Choosing Your Room for the Academic Year

 Intent to withdraw

-Students intending to withdraw must contact the Dean of Students Office no later than WEDNESDAY, MARCH 21, 2018.
+Students intending to withdraw must contact the Dean of Students Office no later than WEDNESDAY, MARCH 18, 2020.
 Students who do not intend to return to Cornell College next fall are not eligible to participate in any room selection activities (including resident assistant selection, Living & Learning selection, the suites and apartments lotteries and number draw).
 Students who do not participate in room selection activities, and whom notify the Deans Office by the deadline will be eligible for a refund of their enrollment deposit (less any charges owed the College).
 Students may contact the Dean of Students Office at (319) 895-4234 or contact our office.
-Refer to Business Services' information on enrollment deposits for more details.
+Refer to Division of Business and Enterprise Services' information on enrollment deposits for more details.

 Frequently asked questions